 - A1.
-Select and comprenhensively explain scientific principles and methodology, including: electricity, circuit theory, properties of materials, fundamentals of mechanics, construction technology, and energy systems, necessary to underpin their education in Renewable Energy and Sustainable Technologies, to enable appreciation of its scientific and engineering context, and to support their awareness of developing technologies related to their specialisations in either electrical or electronic engineering; - A2.
-Select and comprehensively explain mathematical principles necessary to underpin their education in Renewable Energy and Sustainable Technologies and to enable them to apply mathematical methods, tools, and notation proficiently in the analysis and solution of complex and conceptually challenging engineering problems; - A3.
+Select and comprehensively explain scientific principles and methodology, including: electricity, magnetism, electromagnetic theory, circuit theory, properties of materials, and fundamentals of mechanics, necessary to underpin their education in electrical and electronic engineering, to enable appreciation of its scientific and engineering context, and to support their awareness of developing technologies related to their specialisations in either electrical or electronic engineering; - A2.
+Select and comprehensively explain mathematical principles necessary to underpin their education in electrical and electronic engineering and to enable them to apply mathematical methods, tools, and notation proficiently in the analysis and solution of complex and conceptually challenging engineering problems; - A3.
 Apply mathematical and computer models relevant to the engineering disciplines and evaluate their limitations; - A4.
-Extend knowledge and understanding of other engineering disciplines such as electrical systems engineering or power engineering to support study in Renewable Energy and Sustainable Technologies; - A5.
-Understand concepts from outside Renewable Energy and Sustainable Technologies and to apply them effectively in engineering projects.
+Extend knowledge and understanding of other engineering disciplines such as communications engineering, digital systems engineering, or power engineering, to support study in electrical and electronic engineering; - A5.
+Understand concepts from outside electrical and electronic engineering and to apply them effectively in engineering projects.